-A: I'm currently working on my own album, Sugar Pills.
-You can check it out the concept at my website: AnalisaCorral.com I also attend a once a week songwriter's club with my friends because we are nerds and want so badly to better ourselves as writers.
+A: I'm currently working on an EP for Taylor Lenz.
+I am co-producing it with Adryannamusic.
+I also attend a once a week songwriter's club with my friends because we are nerds and want so badly to better ourselves as writers.
 NEVER STOP working on yourself and your craft.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?

 A: I would completely %1,000 recommend my friend, Reggii.
 She's an amazing singer, and writer.
 She's actually my co-writing partner if I ever need any help.
 Check out her songs on Spotify!
 You won't be disappointed.